 1P: 1P suppliers sell their products to Amazon at wholesale, and then Amazon decides at what price to sell them.
 Amazon can demand lower wholesale prices, which can potentially impact your margins across all sales channels.

-3P: As a 3P seller, you decide your retail pricing strategy and adjust it when necessary.
+3P: As a 3P seller, you decide your retail pricing strategy of your product and adjust it when necessary.
 There is no wholesale pricing pressure from Amazon.

 Brands selling on Amazon often feel pressure to lower their prices due to the ever-growing marketplace competition.
 Furthermore, today’s price wars between retail giants like Amazon and Walmart drive prices down and create a more urgent need for a balanced approach that includes marketplace options along with a D2C ecommerce channel for a brand’s go-to-market mix.
 Diversifying brand distribution provides the opportunity to build a stronger, more resilient identity that is going to have a greater impact on consumers in the long term.
 Selling directly to customers, a vital tactic in a company’s multichannel selling approach, can result in this kind of long-term brand loyalty.